NYU-Processor-Design/nyu-processor-design.github.io/src/getting_started/onboarding/02_cmake.md

 version number you learned from the earlier command.
 As you might suspect, `cmake_minimum_required` is a cmake command which will ensure the `cmake` tool running the file is _at least_ of a minimum version.
-Unless you're specifically testing or making certain your CML runs on older `cmake` versions, its best to set this to the version of `cmake` you're currently using.
+Unless you're specifically testing or making certain your CML runs on older `cmake` versions, it's best to set this to the version of `cmake` you're currently using.

 The next line of code isn't strictly necessary for `"Hello World"`, but you will